mcc5635/report-generator/README.md

 ### Customizing the Slides

-- Modify the `slides/slides.Rmd` file to customize the presentation slides.
+- Modify the `styling/slides.Rmd` file to customize the report slides.
 - Use `slides/custom.scss` for custom styling.

 ### Contributions